 The Government is providing a support payment of £500 for people on a low income who are unable to work and will lose pay because they have been told to self-isolate.
-From 27 January 2021 the Council has increased this payment for Bedford Borough residents by £200 to £700.
+From 27 January 2021 the Council is providing an extra £200 to increase this payment for Bedford Borough residents to £700.

 The Test and Trace Support Payment is designed to help people on low income who cannot work from home and will lose income if required to self isolate.

 Eligible individuals can make a claim up to 42 days after their self-isolation start date.

 Eligibility for the Test and Trace Support Payment

 You are entitled to a Test and Trace Support Payment of £500 (£700 for applications received from 27 January 2021 onwards) if you: